 2. The depositary shall publish in the Official Journal of the European Communities information on the progress of adoptions and accessions, declarations and reservations and any other notification concerning this Protocol.

 In witness whereof, the undersigned Plenipotentiaries have hereunto set their hands.
 Done in a single original, in the Danish, Dutch, English, Finnish, French, German, Greek, Irish, Italian, Portuguese, Spanish and Swedish languages, each text being equally authentic, such original remaining deposited in the archives of the General Secretariat of the Council of the European Union.

-9. The Council of the European Union's (EU) Second Protocol to the Convention on the protection of the European Communities' financial interests
+O. Second Protocol to the Convention on the protection of the European Communities' financial interests37